senozanAleyna/DataVisualization/README.md

 # DataVisualization

-Goals
+Goals <br>
-Use a Jupyter notebook to execute a series of commands.
+Use a Jupyter notebook to execute a series of commands.<br>
-Publish and publish data.
+Publish and publish data.<br>
-Explain the basics of pandas.
+Explain the basics of pandas.<br>
-Use a DataFrame using common data.
+Use a DataFrame using common data.<br>
-It gains simple view using matplotlib.
+It gains simple view using matplotlib.<br>